 Head into the Alexa app, Settings > Traffic, and you can put in your work address, as well as any stops on your route, like school drop-off.
 Then, you can ask Alexa for the traffic details in the morning, or add traffic to a routine.

 Add your calendar to your Echo

-If you want Alexa to serve up your calendar details, then head into the Alexa app, Settings > Calendars.
-There's the option to add Google, Microsoft and Apple.
+If you want Alexa to serve up your calendar details, then head into the Alexa app (Settings > Calendars).
+There, you'll see the option to add Google, Microsoft, and Apple.
 Once you're linked up, you can ask Alexa what's in the calendar, what appointments you have, or what's happening on a specific date.
 On the Echo Show, you're also shown these events on the screen.

 Control voice purchasing